 Best Keyboard Piano For Professional Players From Amazon

 - 🥇【Hammer Action Weighted Keyboard】From first notes to early recitals – and beyond – it’s vital to choose a piano that inspires beginner as their playing improves.
-DDP-90 digital piano features 88 full-sized responsive weighted keys, whose hammer action and ivory-feel texture brings out every nuance of a beginner’s developing touch, encouraging them to play with passion and find their musical voice.
+DDP-90 digital piano keyboard features 88 full-sized responsive weighted keys, whose hammer action and ivory-feel texture brings out every nuance of a beginner’s developing touch, encouraging them to play with passion and find their musical voice.

 - 🥇 【Dynamic and Rich Sound】Equipped with quality sound samples from real acoustic grand pianos, testing and adjusting the details of timbre repeatedly, to make the sound expression more realistic and dynamic, help you develop a keen ability to distinguish sound.
 128 polyphony meet your fast trills playing, and metal triple-pedal system ensure the quality of your playing, bring more personal emotion to your playing.
 The triple pedal jack is under the keyboard (5-pin).

-- 🥇 【Smaller Size, Compact Home Use】DDP-90 is smaller and lighter than the normal piano without infect sound quality, specially designed for the Compact Family Room.
+- 🥇 【Smaller Size, Compact Home Use】DDP-90 electric piano keyboard is smaller and lighter than the normal piano without infect sound quality, specially designed for the Compact Family Room.
 The excellent flip cover come with a slow closing function to protect your hands and keyboard.
 Headphone mode is very suitable for beginners to practice piano late at night or where speakers are not suitable without disturb others.

 - Quality piano performance and onboard practice features in an affordable, space-saving instrument